andres2901/StarCrew/README.md

 2. Runs DIAMOND using the preprocessed data.
 3. Runs the interspecies synteny command of syntenet to identify regions with gene collinearity between elements.
 4. Summarizes the results of syntenet on four possible modes:
  a.
-Raw: Return pairs that have a minimum of 8% of shared collinear genes.
+Raw: Return all pairs without filtering.
 WARNING: This mode may yield a high rate of false positives.
  b.
 SSP: Return only pairs with strong synteny (Check wrapper documentation for more information).
  c.
 FilterBlast: Returns pairs that have been filtered using a BLAST-based approach at the nucleotide level.
  d.
 FilterMetric: Filter and update collinearity percentages based on a metric system (Check wrapper documentation for more information).
+ e.
+Classification: Returns pairs that have been filtered using a BLAST-based approach at the nucleotide level or a GCP threshold.
 5. Defines initial clusters of elements and performs a spectral clustering process to identify subclusters.
 6. Organizes the final data output for each identified cluster.